Koninklijke Nederlandse Stoomboot-Maatschappij: World War II

-Even before the Netherlands entered World War II, KNSM lost its first ship.
-On 17 November 1939 Simon Bolivar hit two mines near Harwich.
-As a result, 102 of 397 people on board were killed.
-When the Netherlands were invaded, the steamer Bodegraven was last to leave IJmuiden on 14 May 1940.
+Even while the Netherlands was neutral, KNSM lost its first ship to World War II.
+On 18 November 1939, two German magnetic mines sank the cargo liner off Harwich, killing about 85 of the 400 people aboard.
+When the Netherlands were invaded, the steamer Bodegraven was the last ship to leave IJmuiden on 14 May 1940.
 On board were 73 Jewish children from Germany.
-During World War II 230 KNSM crew and 48 ships were lost.
+In World War II, 48 KNSM ships were lost, and 247 of the company's personnel were killed.